 Paul D. Hamerman is vice president, principal analyst at Forrester, where he focuses on human resources management and financial applications, as well as trends and directions in the overall market for enterprise applications.
-Hamerman, who will be our guest speaker in a July 18 webinar, answers five key questions that we believe organizations should consider when exploring workforce and financial planning approaches in today’s business world.
+Hamerman, who was our guest speaker in a July 18 webinar, answers five key questions that we believe organizations should consider when exploring workforce and financial planning approaches in today’s business world.

 How are organizations using workforce planning to help their organizations grow and thrive in today’s economy?

 There are several established use cases for workforce planning and modeling capabilities.
 As one example, organizations frequently use workforce planning to forecast or budget headcount and related costs.
 This is typically a detailed model at the employee level that plans for the salary, contingent labor, bonus, equity, benefits, and related costs for technology and office space.
 This planning model generally needs to feed or integrate with the financial planning and budgeting processes.